okhodjaev/okhodjaev.github.io/_posts/2026-05-27-governance-brief-4-audit-without-access.md

 classes: wide
 excerpt: "The distinction between reviewing compliance documentation and examining operational data is the difference between reading the instructions and inspecting the machine in operation."
 ---
+***The distinction between reviewing compliance documentation and examining operational data is the difference between reading the instructions and inspecting the machine in operation.***

 *Analytical Note No. 4 · Series: [Governance Briefs](/governance-briefs/) · May 2026*
 *Operationalises: Essay 8 "The Agency Transfer" — [Beyond Control: Theory of Limits of AI Governance](/essays/)*